Aulanko/Palautusrepositorio/osa0/0_4uusi muistiinpano.md

     browser->>server: POST request the data in JSON format to the server. activate server

-    note right of server: processes the request, and stores the data server-->>browser: redirects to the /notes page
+    note right of server: processes the request, and stores/saves the data server-->>browser: redirects to the /notes page
     deactivate server